Helpful Hints for Successful Teaching

 Select the linked title to view the Blackboard Grade Center Best Practices Checklist.

-WSU Tech Attendance Requirements for Traditional, Hybrid & Online Courses
+Attendance Requirements Traditional, Hybrid & Online Courses

 Traditional Method – Attendance will be taken for every face-to-face meeting day scheduled.

 Online Method – Attendance will be taken once a week and include the last day of the course.

 Hybrid Method – *As with traditional courses, all hybrid courses will take

 *If a hybrid course does not meet face-to-face within a week, the online method should be followed.

 Role of Financial Aid and Registrar's Office in Attendance